hrshaik20/eec201project-kokott-shaik/README.md

 Brief Discussion of Results:

-When running ProjectTraining1.m on the original, default Training_Data and Test_Data, our model was successfully able to identify all 8 of the speakers in the Test_Data folder. **Thus, for the default dataset, our model was 100% accurate.**
+When running ProjectTraining1.m on the original, default Training_Data and Test_Data folders, our model was successfully able to identify all 8 of the speakers in the Test_Data folder. **Thus, for the default dataset, our model was 100% accurate.**

+When running ProjectTraining2.m on the Twelve-Training and Twelve-Testing folders, our model was succesfully able to identify all 18 of the speakers in the Twelve-Testing folder. **Thus, for the twelve dataset, our model was 100% accurate.**

+When running ProjectTraining3.m on the Zero-Training and Zero-Testing folders, our model was successfully able to identify all but 1 of the speakers in the Zero-Testing folder, i.e., 17 of the 18 speakers. **Thus, for the zero dataset, our model was about 94% accurate.**

+When running ProjectTraining4.m on the Eleven Training and Eleven Test folders, our model was successfully able to identify all 23 speakers in the Eleven Test folder. **Thus, for the eleven dataset, our model was 100% accurate.**

+When running ProjectTraining5.m on the Five Training and Five Test folders, our model was successfully able to identify all 23 speakers in the Five Test folder. **Thus, for the five dataset, our model was 100% accurate.**